steno3/detection_gravure/README.md

 	```sh
 	pip install -r requirements.txt
 	```
     You might need other dependencies depending on your computer et python version.
-I used python 3.8.10 with requirements_all.txt but it might be.
+I used python 3.8.10 with requirements_all.txt.

 4. **(Optional) Install Jupyter for running notebooks:**
 	```sh